Tizzdale/Natural-Disasters/README.md

 ## *Analysis*

-**1.**  Where in the world are the highest number of natural disasters happening?
+**1. Where on the globe are the highest number of natural disasters happening?**
-Per the recorded data, natural disasters have occured the most in the US, China,Inia, Phillipines and Indonesia from 1900 to 2021.
+Per the recorded data, natural disasters have occured the most in the US, China,India, Phillipines and Indonesia from 1900 to 2021.

 ![image](https://user-images.githubusercontent.com/110743067/185026599-8651fdb4-eaa1-49fe-863a-c284b2e44187.png)

 ##

-**2.**  How have natural disasters changed over time, and have they increased or decreased?
+**2. How have natural disasters changed over time, and have they increased or decreased?**
-The data is ahowing that natural diasters have steadly increased starting in the 1950s, with a more dramatic incline starting around 1997.
+The data is showing that natural diasters have steadly increased starting in the 1950s, with a more dramatic incline starting around 1997.
 This could be because collecting data about disasters has become easier than it was in the early-mid 1900s.
 Furthur reseach would need to be done to conclude this.

 ![image](https://user-images.githubusercontent.com/110743067/185026686-61a5a6a3-5800-4187-8163-651e41958f67.png)

 ##

-**3.**  Which types of natural disasters happen the most frequently, and has this changed over time?
+**3. Which types of natural disasters happen the most frequently, and has this changed over time?**
 Floods and storm account for 63.6% of natural disasters worldwide.
 Both have seen increases starting around the 1950s.

 ![image](https://user-images.githubusercontent.com/110743067/185026708-b25829a4-dcea-4add-8fc1-c8a6d68316a6.png)